mncinnovation/mnc-mobile-site/content/docs/mncidentifier/overview/index.md

 ![banner_lv](banner_liveness.jpeg)

-This library created to make sure the user are **human** not bot, to verify that user are human, there are several challange for user to complete, like:
+This library created to make sure the user are **human** not bot, to verify that user are human, there are several challenge for user to complete, like:

 - Smile
 - Nod